jramuldrow/escape_fog/README.md

 A throw back to the classic computer text based games of the 70s and 80s.

-Try and Play to see if you escape the fog.
+Try and Play to see if you can escape the fog.